hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems defined by its shifting proximity to other things than by any properties of its own.
+The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems more defined by its shifting proximity to other things than by any properties of its own.
+It is in between, or around, but never there.
 It strings out a loose "V" between two pretty waterfalls and the eponymous temple, dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia,